What’s happened to the TimesOnline Law Weblog which has disappeared from the radar?

 Could it be the blog was too much hard work? too open? or do they have something up their sleeve?

-2 Responses to “No sign of the Times”
+2 thoughts on “No sign of the Times

 Hopefully the Times Online blawg will return as it was often pretty interesting, and even though Gary Slapper’s points of view were a bit far out, he wrote well and provided food for thought, so actually, all in all, Corporate Blawg quite liked reading him, (even though his comment policy was f**ked up) so bring it back says Corporate Blawg!
 And let Comments be free!